Pride Culture Club

 William Yang speaking in front of a large seated audience

 A joint initiative of the Pride Network and the Library’s LGBTQIA+ Ally Group, Pride Culture Club is free to join, and participation is open to all staff and students across the University.
+Join our mailing list to receive updates or express interest in presenting at upcoming events.

 Please note that all items on this list are derived from the recommendations of our members.
 The University of Sydney Library can only provide access to resources held in our collections.